huwenqing0606/zkevm-circuits-documentation/State Circuit.md

 ### The Purpose of the State Circuit

-State circuit aims to prove that the `rw_table` is formed correctly.
+State Circuit aims to prove that the `rw_table` is formed correctly.
 This results in many miscellaneous constraints.
 They can be mainly classified into the following categories:

 - General constraints.
-    - Example: some of the items such as `is_write` shall be boolean, etc. .
+    - Example: some of the items such as `is_write` shall be boolean, etc.
 - The correctness of each of the above form of read-write records as classified by `tag`.
-    - Example: constraints for `start`, `memory`, `stack`, `account_storage`, etc. .
+    - Example: constraints for `start`, `memory`, `stack`, `account_storage`, etc.
 - Constraints enforced by sub-configurations.
-These sub-configurations will be discussed in the next two sections on State Circuit Layout and Architechture&Design.
+These sub-configurations will be discussed in the next two sections on State Circuit Layout and Architechture & Design.
     - Example: `MpiChip` constrains  the correct decomposition of a multiple-precision-integer into limbs with each limb in u16.
 This is applied to `rw_counter`, `address`, `id`.